-The M-1 project in Alsip, Illinois, at Cicero Avenue and I-294, is the first site to be addressed in a system-wide Maintenance Facility program being planned, designed and engineered by Epstein for the Illinois Tollway.
+The M-1 project in Alsip, Illinois, at Cicero Avenue and I-294, was the first site to be addressed in a systemwide Maintenance Facility program planned, designed and engineered by Epstein for the Illinois Tollway.

 The M-1 building is a 94,383 square foot maintenance facility located on an existing 10-acre site.
 The facility utilized the design-bid-build delivery method and achieved LEED-NC Gold certification.
 The existing M-1 site consisted of a maintenance shed of 9,516 square feet, an R&S building of 10,800 square feet, a salt dome of some 36,400 square feet, and a fuel island.
 The original salt dome and fuel island remained.